aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getStyle() {#getStyle--}

+<b>@deprecated.</b> Please use the 'style' property instead.
 Represents the style of the line.

 ```javascript
 getStyle() : LineType;